splunk/observability-workshop/docs/modules/module1/dashboards.md

 ### 1. Introduction to the SignalFx environment
 Logon to the SignalFx organization you have been invited to

-Hover over **DASHBOARDS** in the top menu, and then click on All Dashboards at the bottom You will see a number of prebuilt dashboards
+Hover over _**DASHBOARDS**_ in the top menu, and then click on All Dashboards at the bottom and you will see a number of prebuilt dashboards

 ![](../images/M1-l1-1.png)